-Reports of a potential violation of this Policy may also be filed electronically at: www.augustana.edu/titleIX.
+Reports of a potential violation of this Policy may also be filed electronically at: www.augustana.edu/titlelX.
 An electronic report may be made anonymously.
 As noted, the College's ability to respond effectively may be limited if the reporter remains anonymous.
-This reporting mechanism is not a substitute for the obligation of College employees to report any alleged Policy violations to a Title IX Coordinator, as described above.
+This reporting mechanism is not a substitute for the obligation of College employees to report any alleged Policy violations to a Title IX Coordinator, as described under the reporting obligations section of this policy.